tika27/Readme/DemoREADME.md

   * [Badges](#badges)

   ## Installation
-  npm install
+  2

   ## Usage
-  Generate README
+  4

   ## Contributors
-  Tika Adhikari
+  Tika

   ## Test
   node.js

   ## Questions
-  If you have any questions, contact tika27 on GitHub or tika27.github.oi.
+  If you have any questions, contact tika27 on GitHub or tika.github.oi.

   ## License
   MIT License